JaberQezelbash/DEQ-KAN/README.md

 <img width="600" alt="kan_plot" src="https://github.com/JaberQezelbash/DEQ-KAN/blob/main/assets/DEQ-KAN.svg">

-This repository extends the original Kolmogorov-Arnold Networks (KANs) concept to include our new method, **DEQ-KAN: Deep Equilibrium Kolmogorov–Arnold Networks**, as presented in our paper:
+This repository is the original DEQ-KAN concept as presented in this paper:

 > **DEQ-KAN: Deep Equilibrium Kolmogorov–Arnold Networks for Robust Classification**
 > *by Jaber Qezelbash-Chamak*.